soumiknafiulferdous/Eye-Direction-Detection-From-Image/README.md

 4. Eye gazing detection of the following directions: a.
 Left b.
 Right c.
 Straight

 ## Conclusion
-Main goal is to detect the direction of the eye.
+The main goal is to detect the direction of the eye.
 This project can identify the eye direction correctly.